 Here’s a closer look:

-Dogs suffer from many of the same types of allergies as people do.
+You might be surprised to learn this, but dogs suffer from many of the same types of allergies as people do.
 Generally, dog allergies are divided into two separate groups:

 - Food allergies

 Atopy allergies are those caused by inhaling pollens or other airborne material.
 It’s a lot like hay fever, only for dogs.
-They can be allergic to something seasonal, like pollen from a plant which blooms in the spring.
+They can be allergic to something seasonal, like pollen from a plant that blooms in the spring.

 Aside from seasonal allergies, dogs can also be allergic to something in their environment.
 Dust mites are a common indoor allergen.

 People with atopy allergies typically suffer from sneezing, congestion, red eyes, and other sinus-related issues.
 Dogs are different.
 They generally get skin problems when they have an atopy allergy.

 If you suspect your dog of this type of allergy watch for frequent or intense scratching.
 Your dog might also lick or chew his limbs, paws, or tail.
 Some dogs rub their heads against the furniture or floor.